Back to Blog

 As most fitness business owners will tell you, there are a couple of reasons why the time is right to open a second location.
 Here are 4 of those reasons:

-• The first location is a proven success: Your first location is making profit and you have high retention rates.
-This proves your concept works and it can be applied to a second location.
+1. The first location is a proven success.
+Your first location is making a profit and you have high retention rates.
+This proves your concept works and can be applied to a second location.

-• There is higher demand than you can handle: If waiting lists on your classes are common and your timetable is at full capacity, it may be a sign you need to open a second location to deal with the demand.
+2. There is higher demand than you can handle.
+If wait lists for your classes are common and your timetable is at full capacity, it may be a sign you need to open a second location to meet demand.

-• You have new ideas not suited to the first location: You may have new class ideas and concepts that aren’t possible in your original location – you may need additional space or a more suitable facility.
+3. You have new ideas not suited to the first location.
+If you have new class ideas and concepts that aren’t possible in your original location, you may need additional space or a more suitable facility.

-• You’re ambitious: It’s simple – you aren’t satisfied with one location, you want to build a fitness empire.
-The first step is opening a second location.
+4. You’re ambitious.
+It’s simple—you aren’t satisfied with one location, you want to build a fitness empire!
+The first step to getting there is opening a second location

-In the next part of this article, we will hear expert advice from a fitness studio owner who has not only grown a profitable first location, but has applied those lessons to opening a second location.
+In the next part, we’ll share expert advice from a fitness studio owner who has grown a profitable first location and applied those lessons to opening a second location.

 “My first location was kind of a proof of concept.
 It really gave me the confidence to open a second location.”